victordandolini/victordandolini/README.md

 Since I was a child I was a geek fascinated by computers and technology, I always liked games and challenges and competitions.
 I believe that science and technology have the power to transform the world and significantly bring quality of life and comfort to people.

 I've been doing bootcamps from <a href="https://www.dio.me/"> DIO - Digital Innovation One</a> with different technologies, but mainly those related to JavaScript and its frameworks and libraries.
+Of course, I can't forget about the excellent YouTube channels either.

-I'm sure I'm ready to join a group and do what I've always done best from an early age, adapt, learn and evolve.
+I'm sure I'm ready to join a group and do what I've always done best, adapt, learn and evolve.

 My main Soft Skills are:
 <ul>
-  <li>Initiative (Leave it to me!)</li>
+  <li>Initiative (-Leave it to me!)</li>
-  <li>Easy to communicate (I'm practically a neighborhood councilor)</li>
+  <li>Easy to communicate (I'm practically a city councilor)</li>
   <li>Ability to learn the company's core development technologies ("-To Infinity and Beyond")</li>
   <li>Supporting colleagues and working as a team ("-One for all and all for one!")</li>
   <li>Openness to receive and give feedback (Say that I hear you)</li>
-  <li>Commitment to the result ("Mission given is mission accomplished")</li>
+  <li>Commitment to the result ("-Mission given is mission accomplished")</li>
-  <li>Education and Respect (No need to comment)</li>
+  <li>Education and Respect (This doesn't even need to be commented)</li>
  </ul>

 Feel free to call me and get to know in my repositories some projects used as a study, I'm always available and wanting to make friends, especially in the Tech area!